59. Skip to content

 Source references 1

 However, on occasions, issues arise whereby the source reference is duplicated, possibly because of a small typo during data capture.
 In the Admin - Source references – section it is possible to merge two source references.
 One does this by finding the two relevant source reference, opening the correct one and selecting “Verify”, then checking the box next to the two (or more) references to be merged, and using the Merge from the dropdown lists, then Go.
 Note that the Source reference needs to be the same type to be able to merge.
+If the Mobile box is checked, then this source reference will be available on the mobile App.

 Source references 2